xiuqhou/Salience-DETR/README.md

 ## Reference

-If you find our work helpful for your research, please consider citing the following BibTeX entry.
+If you find our work helpful for your research, please consider citing the following BibTeX entry or give us a star ⭐.

 ```bibtex
 @inproceedings{hou2024salience,